demisto/content/Packs/Okta/Integrations/Okta_IAM/README.md

+> <i>Note:</i> This integration should be used along with our IAM premium pack.
+For further details, visit our IAM pack documentation.

 Integrate with Okta's Identity Access Management service to streamline users' lifecycle processes.
-This integration was integrated and tested with version v1 of Okta IAM
+This integration was integrated and tested with version v1 of Okta.
 ## Configure Okta IAM on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.